Yona: Later meanings

+Other terms

 The Chams of Champa are thought referring Đại Việt as "Yavana".
 However this statement is largely vague.
 Cham sources refer Dai Viet as nagara Yuen (Cham: nagara yvan, lit.
 "Viet state"), and the Viets as Yuen (yvan).
 Both terminologies in Cham materials were written in Cham script and Old Cam, the first dated 1142 during the reign of Harivarman I, showing little linguistic evidence to prove that Cham Yuen and Indian Yavana are connected.
 Similarly for Kiernan's argument to Khmer Yuon, the Cham reference for the Viet should have been derived from "Yue" or "Viet".

 The Khmer word "Yuon" (yuôn) យួន /yuən/ was thought to be an ethnic slur for Vietnamese, derived from the Indian word for Greek, "Yavana", however, it is actually the transcription of the word "Viet" or "Yueh" rather than "Yavana", because the Khmer word Yuon spelled with the diphthong uo, not v in "Yavana".
 According to Kiernan, "the Pol Pot regime, following French orientalists, mythologized its conflict with Hanoi as part of a millennial ethnic epic"; therefore they altered the meaning of yuon that being misleading implied as savages, foreigners.

 The Sinhalese term Yonaka referring to the Sri Lankan Moors, is thought to have been derived from the term Yona.